Skip to main content

 Working with the translation keys

-After the chosen items are imported, you can proceed to the project editor.
-Translation keys containing the imported items will be assigned with the following tags:
+Once the selected items are imported, you can manage them in the project editor.
+Translation keys created for these imported items will be tagged as follows:

-• Intercom Articles — assigned to all items imported by Intercom Articles app.
+• Intercom Articles — assigned to all items imported by the Intercom Articles app.

 • Article — assigned to the keys that represent articles.